Privacy & Cookies Policy

 External third parties

-Personal information will also be shared with our third-party service providers and business partners who assist with the running this site, our business, our services and products including; hosting providers, email service providers and SMS providers.
+Personal information will also be shared with our third-party service providers and business partners who assist with the running the Website, our business, our services and products including; hosting providers, email service providers and SMS providers.
 Our third-party service providers and business partners are subject to security and confidentiality obligations and are only permitted to process your personal information for specified purposes and in accordance with our instructions.

 We may link to or show content from third party websites as a service to you but will not share personal data without your prior consent.
 These third-party websites are operated by companies that are outside of our control, and your activities at those third-party websites will be governed by the policies and practices of those third parties.
 We encourage you to review the privacy policies of these third parties before disclosing any information to them, as we are not responsible for the privacy policies of those websites.